 Aggression increases – attacks on family members, street fights, child abuse, sexual assaults.
-A study conducted by the Latvian Ministry of Health confirms that in 61% of violent cases alcohol has been a contributing factor.
+A study conducted by the Latvian Ministry of Health in 2008 confirms that in 61% of violent cases alcohol has been a contributing factor.
 In 26% of cases, both the perpetrator and the victim had used alcohol; in 21% of cases only the perpetrator; in 14% of cases alcohol was used only by the victim of the aggression.

 Accidents under the influence of alcohol take place, like, fires.
-The annual publication on the prevalence of addictive substances usage in Latvia states that in 2008 approximately one third (31.3%) of fatalities in fires occurred when the individuals involved were under the influence of alcohol or narcotics.
+The annual publication on the prevalence of addictive substances usage in Latvia states that in 2009 approximately one third (29%) of fatalities in fires occurred when the individuals involved were under the influence of alcohol or narcotics.

 The mental and emotional aspect of your personality stops developing.
 In 2008, pertaining to individuals who had been registered with alcohol addiction for first time, the majority (64.8%) had secondary or secondary vocational education.
 29.96% finished elementary school, while 1.04% – only had some elementary schooling.
 Only 4.2% of individuals registered for the first time with alcohol addiction had higher education.

 Crimes are committed under the influence of alcohol.
 In 2009, the number of persons who have committed crimes under the influence of alcohol makes up 27% of the total number of persons.